TheBigRedOne/flooding/README.md

 - A virtualization provider:
   - **VirtualBox (default):** VirtualBox 7.0 or later.
   - **KVM:** A working KVM/libvirt setup.
-- `tshark` (Wireshark command-line tools) installed on the host machine for PCAP processing if run locally.
-The VMs provisioned by Vagrant do not require this.

 ## Quick Start